0xced/Hangfire.Community.SequentialJob/MAINTENANCE.md

 ## Creating a release

-**Hangfire.SequentialJob** uses [MinVer](https://github.com/adamralph/minver) for its versioning, so a tag must exist with the chosen semantic version number in order to create an official release.
+**Hangfire.Community.SequentialJob** uses [MinVer](https://github.com/adamralph/minver) for its versioning, so a tag must exist with the chosen semantic version number in order to create an official release.

 1. Update the [CHANGELOG](CHANGELOG.md) *Unreleased* section to the chosen version and copy the release notes for step #2.